leejunta/hcz-jekyll-blog/about.md

 will be up on the ML101 page here.

 I figured that while I help my peers, I might as well help myself and publicize some of my work.
-Feel free to check out my other tabs to check out what I have been up to.
+Feel free to check out my other tabs to see what I have been up to.

+If you like what I do, please feel free to contact me at:
+![Email][leejunta@grinnell.edu]
+*(a.k.a. please hire me)*

 Special thanks to:
 * Linh Pham for helping me with Jekyll